Divestment (The Americans): Plot

 Elizabeth (Keri Russell), Philip (Matthew Rhys) and Reuben (Dwayne A. Thomas) interrogate Todd (Will Pullen) and Venter (Neil Sandilands) at an abandoned warehouse.
 The men refuse to disclose any information even under the promise of new identities, prompting them to torture them.
 In prison, Nina (Annet Mahendru) is informed that her cooperation in proving Sneijder's guilt reduced her sentence to ten years.
 She is then offered a pardon, if she can get Russian physicist Anton Baklonov to increase his productivity.

 Taffet (Jefferson Mays) questions Gaad's staff, including Martha (Alison Wright), about the bug found at his office.
 At his office, Arkady (Lev Gorn) is called by Igor Burov (Boris Krutonog), the Minister of Railways.
 Igor wants Oleg back in the Soviet Union and tells Arkady to make him reconsider his intent in staying.
 Arkady talks with Oleg over his father's desires, but tells him he will convince him in allowing him to stay.

 Back at the warehouse, Todd states that he only helped Venter in watching over people involved in the anti-apartheid movement.
 When Venter refuses to cooperate, Reuben sets him on fire to kill him.
 This prompts Todd to confess that he was supposed to set a bomb on a campus, but eventually decided against it.
 After he leads them to the bomb in his apartment, Reuben suggests killing Todd, but Philip and Elizabeth decide to release him for his cooperation, deeming him as a non-threat.

 Paige (Holly Taylor) finds a photograph of Gregory in the library in microfiche records, which reveals that he was a drug dealer.
 When she asks Elizabeth about it, she explains that Gregory went through a difficult phase and did what he could to go forward with his life.
-Nina is transferred to a facility, where she meets Vasili (Peter Von Berg).
+Nina is transferred to a facility run by Vasili (Peter Von Berg).
 He states that he will work with her, even if he cannot forgive her for her betrayal.
 She then meets with Anton (Michael Aronov), who ignores her as she is not a scientist.

 Elizabeth visits Gabriel (Frank Langella), asking for his help in getting Philip's son, Mischa, out of his position during the Soviet–Afghan War.
 Philip, as Clark, visits Martha at their house.
 She reveals her meeting with Taffet and questions his real identity.
 He reiterates he loves her and that she must trust him, consoling her as she sobs.
 The episode ends with Philip and Martha in the bed, unable to sleep.